nayemislam33046/fullstack-realtime-chat-app/README.md

 cd backend
 npm install
 composer install
-for the realtime update first of all setup pushserjs and get and adjust api key or secret key realated to the .env for the google Drive integration you can setup (yaza-putu package)[https://github.com/yaza-putu/laravel-google-drive-storage] php artisan serve
+for the realtime update first of all setup pushserjs and get and adjust api key or secret key realated key to the .env for the google Drive integration you can setup to follow this link https://github.com/yaza-putu/laravel-google-drive-storage php artisan serve
 ```